C2SM/spack-c2sm/docs/InstanceManagement.rst

 Generally, we recommend to host a released version of spack-c2sm and upgrade to newer versions when you see fit.
 But if you fancy the latest developments before they are released, you may follow the branch ``main``.
 For automated systems that regularly set up a new Spack instance, using a fixed version and updating on demand, is more robust and limits the dependencies of your project.
-Following 'main' on the other hand automatically updates to the newest features but breaks upon API chaning commits in spack-c2sm.
+Following ``main`` on the other hand automatically updates to the newest features but breaks upon API chaning commits in spack-c2sm.

 Create a new Spack instance
 ---------------------------